onemoonsci/nmrfxprocessordocs/pages/01.processor/02.gui/01.menus/docs.md

 Close

 :  Close the current project.
 After you confirm this action, all  molecules, peaklists and assignments will be discarded.
+All spectral display windows, but one, will be closed.

 Open STAR3